Erdem Tüzün, AIA, is a registered architect in New York and Turkey, presently leading the design team for Eisenman Architects.

 Betonart 46 asks about the status of architecture now and in the near future to various actors from architectural practice, theory, education, publication.
 The issue includes twenty interviews including Marina Otero Verzier, Nil Tuzcu, Gökhan Kodalak, Adnan Aksu, Beatriz Colomina, Cynthia Davidson, Isaac Michan, Kutan Ayata, Pelin Tan, Peter Eisenman, and Johan Bettum.

-Betonart 46 is guest edited by Erdem Tüzün and Yelta Köm.
+Betonart, a quarterly architectural magazine, Issue 46, is guest-edited by Erdem Tüzün and Yelta Köm.
 2015.
 Cover Image: Refik Anadol

 CULTURESCAPE